 Because it has isoflavones, kudzo has been investigated to help menopause.
 It's also been investigated to help several conditions ranging from alcoholism to weight loss.
 I think better human research needs to be done on kudzu.

-Unfortunately, turmericis listed at the end of this.
-I say unfortunately because tumeric has been accumulating a lot of research that its not only a natural antiinflammatory but also that it might help cancer too.
+Turmeric is listed at the end of the list.
+The spice, tumeric, has been accumulating a lot of research that its not only a natural antiinflammatory but also that it might help cancer too.

 How Much Caffeine?

 I'm not sure how much caffeine is in the Zeal Wellness Drink.
 The lable does mention “natural caffeine” but I can't find an amount listed.
 I did see references stating it contains a level of caffeine similar to a “cup of premium coffee.”
 This is similar to the vague caffeine claim for 5 hr Energy.
 See that review for more on that product.

 While I do not know the amount of caffeine, here are the ingredients in the Zeal Wellness Drink that I believe might contain caffeine:

 - Green Tea

 It is said the green tea in the product is considered decaffeinated.
 That means it probably has very little caffeine.
 Either way, I believe it's the caffeine content that's at the heart of the “boosts energy” claim for the product.